Most website owners don’t think about backups until the moment they really need one.

 After clicking the button, more settings will appear in the Authorization section.

-From here, you’ll need to click the ‘Authorize Dropbox’ button.
+From here, you need to click the ‘Authorize Dropbox’ button.

 Then, a new window or tab will open.
 Simply log in to your Dropbox account.

-You can sign in using your Google or Apple account or by entering the email and password you used when signing up for Dropbox.
+You can sign in with your Google or Apple account, or enter the email and password you used when signing up for Dropbox.

 Once you are logged in, you will need to allow access to your Dropbox account.